Version 1.0 · in production since 2026-04-16

 Pro is for teams running real money, real users, or real compliance surface area.
 Trade-secret-protected.
 Access under signed NDA.
 If that sounds like overkill, the open-source version is production-ready on its own.

-Opens your mail client.
+Opens your mail client with a short intake template.
 Zero tracking, zero auto-enroll.
 We respond within 2 business days.

 Questions that come up